Argonaut RM3By Richard Crowley

 OK, so we’re doing this.
 I made a detour to 3D Bike Fit to get dialed and get told to stretch, then I contacted Argonaut.

 On the phone, Ben Farver offered me two paths.
 I could have the Argonaut road bike on the website or I could wait until April and be one of the first people riding their new model.
 It was October 3, 2019.
-He went on at some length about new carbon fiber fabrication techniques, internal cable routing starting at the stem, clearance for 35mm tires, and custom tooling that obviated the need for their clever and functional but eyebrow-raising rivet.
+He went on at some length about new carbon fiber fabrication techniques, internal brake hose routing starting at the stem, clearance for 35mm tires, and custom tooling that obviated the need for their clever and functional but eyebrow-raising rivet.
 He was excited.
 I became excited.
 It would be a fun April.

 I wasted no time starting a spreadsheet, as one does.
 In the past, making these spreadsheets has been easy; the stakes have been lower.
 But this was a dream bike.
 Research was in order.
 It had to be right.